 The Baguio artist behind Paperspective, Shaphir Aleph Lizarondo, finally came out of his comfort zone as he presented his first paper art series at the Corte de Papel of the Blanco Art Gallery in Angono, Rizal.

-Lizarondo, an alumni of the University of the Philippines in Baguio, has shared in media interviews that he never planned to be an artist better yet even having his art displayed at the Blanco Gallery’s Corte de Papel 12-artist exhibit held in partnership with the Papercutters Guild of the Philippines from October 12 to November 7.
+Lizarondo, an alumnus of the University of the Philippines in Baguio, has shared in media interviews that he never planned to be an artist better yet even having his art displayed at the Blanco Gallery’s Corte de Papel 12-artist exhibit held in partnership with the Papercutters Guild of the Philippines from October 12 to November 7.

 What started just as a paper cutouts hobby led him to create intricate masterpieces of art that displayed awe-inspiring and stunning work.
 As more and more people admired his work and encouraged him, the Baguio artist said he gained the confidence to share his talent and cause.